 - 1. You must be prepared to test on test day.
 Test dates are given in advance.
 Absence does not excuse you from testing on test day.
-If you were absent on skills day, be prepared to test last on skills test day. - 2.
+If you are absent on skills day, be prepared to test last on skills test day. - 2.
 Students that are caught cheating will be handled by the Administrator or Lab Assistant present.
 CHEATING IS NOT ACCEPTED and is grounds for automatic termination!
 ANY parties involved can be dismissed from the program.

-LEVEL OF ACHIEVEMENT

-Beginning the first day of class, the student will be given a weekly test.
+LEVEL OF ACHIEVEMENT - Beginning the first day of class, the student will be given a weekly quiz.
 The average score of all tests taken must average 80% or higher.
 Clinical competency evaluations will be done throughout the program.
 Consistent unsatisfactory clinical performance will result in an unsatisfactory grade.

-CELL PHONES / TECHNOLOGY IN THE CLASSROOM

-Cell phones, smart watches and earbuds are not allowed during class hours.
+CELL PHONES / TECHNOLOGY IN THE CLASSROOM - Cell phones, smart watches and earbuds are not allowed during class hours.
 They are to be left in the car or placed in the designated location upon entry into the class.

-CONDUCT

-IN PREPARATION FOR HEALTHCARE EMPLOYMENT...
+CONDUCT - IN PREPARATION FOR HEALTHCARE EMPLOYMENT...

-1. Students will not be allowed to return to their car to get a textbook, jacket, food or drink.
+Students will not be allowed to return to their car to get a textbook, jacket, food or drink.
 In addition, they will not be permitted to leave the classroom to make personal phone calls.
 Healthcare facilities do not allow this behavior, and the same applies to the classroom.
-If you are concerned about daycare issues or a pending emergency, notify your instructor.
+If you are concerned about daycare issues or a pending emergency, notify the staff that a call to the school could be received regarding the pending issue.

 - 2. Students are expected to conduct themselves in a professional manner while in attendance.
 Foul language, smart remarks of any kind, possession of non-prescribed drugs or alcoholic beverages, and disrespectful behavior is considered unsatisfactory conduct and may be used as grounds for dismissal.
-A student who conducts his/herself in a manner detrimental to the staff, patients/residents, or other students will be expelled from the program. - 3.
-Falsification of any information on the school application will result in immediate expulsion.
+A student who conducts his/herself in a manner detrimental to the staff, patients/residents, or other students will be expelled from the program.
+Any act or behavior on the part of the student that tends to interfere with or otherwise disturb the orderly conduct, processes, functions and/or interests of the school is prohibited. - 3.
+Falsification of any information on the school application will result in immediate expulsion. - 4.
+The school reserves the right to suspend, terminate or retroactively cancel the enrollment of any student for disciplinary reasons.
+The school may also make a referral to legal authorities for appropriate action. - 5.
+Medical marijuana is not allowed whatsoever, even if a student possesses a medical marijuana card.

-DRESS CODE

-Those who do not present a professional appearance may be sent home to change clothes.
+DRESS CODE - Those who do not present a professional appearance may be sent home to change clothes.
 In the clinical setting students may wear only the following: